NFroeh/ChampionshipProblem/Readme.md

-﻿# Code-Repository for the championship problem (np-complete problem) This application uses different algorithms to solves todays championship problem test cases.
+﻿# code repository for the championship problem (np-complete problem) This application uses different algorithms to solves todays championship problem test cases.
 This can be done through two different approaches in the repository:
 1. The application implemented with Windows.Forms provides a graphical interface, where one can browse the different countries with different leagues and seasons.
 If you chose all the different parameters through the dropdown boxes, one can select a stage and view the relevant stage standing in the data grid.
 For this stage standing one can compute the answer for the championship problem ("Can the team still be champion at the end of the season?") and other similiar questions.
 For some of these questions the computation through the implemented backtracking needs too much time, because the championship problem is NP-complete.
 If the computation can be done in time and the result was true, one can view the game results, computation results and stage standing results for the last answer computed.
 Therefore one can easily debug different test cases for the championship problem.